Updated - September 19, 2022

 In order to preserve their own spiritual health, Reiki practitioners must recognize that they are conduits for life force energy.
 They do not create this energy, nor do they directly heal others themselves.

 Since life force energy passes through a Reiki practitioner before it reaches the person they are caring for, it is important that Reiki practitioners take care of their own spiritual health too.
-They should be in their true integrity when giving Reiki to someone else.
-It does not mean that they can't have feelings of sadness or anxiety themselves, (that cannot be passed through them to their client - again, they are merely a vessel, they are not healing you themselves) but that they are not wishing ill-will on the person they are treating.
-An important step for a Reiki master before giving a treatment is internally asking the question, "am I in my true integrity?"
-This is vital for being a vessel to life force energy because if you are not acting from a place of good intentions, the energy will not flow.
+It does not mean that they can't have feelings of sadness or anxiety themselves, (that cannot be passed through them to their client - again, they are merely a vessel, they are not healing you themselves).
+Their intentions have no impact on the flow of reiki.
+But as a practitioner, implementing good after care is important.
+They should make sure to separate themselves from the emotions of their client, take space as they need so they can continue to work from a place of integrity.

 What Can a Reiki Practitioner Help With?